 Top Barcelona Museums

-The Picasso Museum of Barcelona not only was the first of its kind when it opened in 1963, it was the only museum built dedicated to the artist while Picasso was still alive.
-Located in the heart of El Born neighborhood, it has the distinction for having the largest number of Picasso art pieces in the world: a total of 3,500 items signed by the Spanish artist.
+The Picasso Museum of Barcelona not only was the first of its kind when it opened in 1963.
+It has the distinction for having the largest number of Picasso art pieces in the world.

 Famed American arquitect Richard Meier was invited to design the building for the MACBA in 1986, when the foundation for this art institution was created.
-It was tricky business, as the museum had no collection ready at the time of construction.
 Since then, MACBA has become a huge landmark at the Raval neighborhood and a favorite place for skaters in Barcelona.

-The Joan Miro Foundation in Barcelona opened in 1975 and, along Picasso Museum, is the only museum in town dedicated to just one artist.
-The idea for this building was born from the artist himself, as a guarantee that his work would have an appropriate setting for future generations to come.
+The Joan Miro Foundation opened in 1975.
+Along Picasso Museum, is the only museum in town dedicated to just one artist.

 CosmoCaixa is a museum designed especially for children, dedicated to everything related to science, and its main goal is the spread of knowledge in a very simple and fun way.

-Gaudí Experiencia it’s the first interactive space in Barcelona that gathers everything about Gaudi under one same roof, featuring an exciting 4D movie theater, interactive digital screens and much more.
+Gaudí Experiencia it’s the first interactive space in Barcelona that gathers everything about Gaudi under one same roof.
+It features an exciting 4D movie theater, interactive digital screens and much more.

 Other recommended museums in Barcelona